Angular momentum transfer in cosmological simulations of Milky Way-mass discs: Discussion

 The quantitative plots presented in this study are all time and spatial averages, as there is a large amount of variance azimuthally and temporally over a dynamical time.
 While these averages represent the net angular momentum transfer through the system, in this section we will discuss how these terms vary over time.

 Fig.~\ref{fig:torqueStdv} shows the temporal standard deviations between snapshots of the azimuthally averaged torques over time.
 In general, these temporal variances are smaller than the maximum element-by-element variances (Fig.~\ref{fig:histPlotMain}).
-Within the disk, these deviations are dominated by the torques from SNe.
+Within the disc, these deviations are dominated by the torques from SNe.
 Correspondingly, looking at the projection maps of the SNe torques (Fig.~\ref{fig:hydroTorqueFacePlot}), we see that at a given snapshot there are a few star particles ($\sim$5-20) that dominate the SNe momentum injection into the surrounding gas at a given time.
-As time advances, the individual torque dipoles rotate with the disk and typically dissipate within $\sim$40 Myr.
+As time advances, the individual torque dipoles rotate with the disc and typically dissipate within $\sim$40 Myr.
 We will discuss the possibilities of how this large variance from a relatively small subselection of star particles leads to strong net torques in Sec.~\ref{sec:disc_On-SNe}.

 The standard deviations of the gravitational torques vary based on whether they are dominated by stellar gravity, gas-gas interactions, or dark matter.
-The projection maps of the stellar gravitational torques largely rotate with the disk at larger radii, but the innermost radii are more chaotic leading to the higher standard deviations in the inner disk.
-Similarly, the large spatial patterns of the gas-gas gravitational torques rotate with the disk, but there are smaller-scale hotspots that vary between snapshots.
+The projection maps of the stellar gravitational torques largely rotate with the disc at larger radii, but the innermost radii are more chaotic leading to the higher standard deviations in the inner disc.
+Similarly, the large spatial patterns of the gas-gas gravitational torques rotate with the disc, but there are smaller-scale hotspots that vary between snapshots.
 The torque field from the dark matter does not evolve significantly with time, leading to low standard deviations in the iCGM.

-The gas-gas hydrodynamical torques vary temporally at a similar level as the gas-gas gravitational torques within the disk and slightly more on average in the iCGM.
-The projection maps (Fig.~\ref{fig:hydroTorqueFacePlot},\ref{fig:pressureSubcomponentFaceplots}), show the temporal variations within the disk are largely dominated by the hotspots in the thermal pressure and non-continuum terms, and are largely correlated with the location of SNe.
+The gas-gas hydrodynamical torques vary temporally at a similar level as the gas-gas gravitational torques within the disc and slightly more on average in the iCGM.
+The projection maps (Fig.~\ref{fig:hydroTorqueFacePlot},\ref{fig:pressureSubcomponentFaceplots}), show the temporal variations within the disc are largely dominated by the hotspots in the thermal pressure and non-continuum terms, and are largely correlated with the location of SNe.
 In the iCGM, the broad torque patterns are largely due to CR pressure torques and rotate with the gas.
 These patterns shift and vary on time scales of a few snapshots ($\sim$40-60 Myr), leading to the higher variations seen within the iCGM.